Helping Developing Countries Reform Energy Subsidies and Create Fiscal Space for Public Investments

 Phasing out energy subsidies is pivotal to for decarbonizing the energy sector and facilitating a clean energy transition.
 Indeed, the importance of action in this sphere is emphasized in the context of the alignment of country energy policies with the 2030 Agenda for Sustainable Development, 2015 Paris Climate Change Agreement, and 2021 Glasgow Climate Pact.
 Moreover, in the World Bank’s Climate Change Action Plan (CCAP) 2021-2025, supporting client countries in reforming energy subsidies is reflected as a priority area in the energy sector.

 Reforming energy subsidies is challenging, as is making those reforms sustainable.
 While there is no single recipe for success, country experiences demonstrate the value of having a broad perspective during the reform process.
 A comprehensive reform effort would need to consider the macroeconomic, fiscal, household, firm, and environmental impacts of subsidies and the political economy within which the reforms are being implemented, to inform communication strategies to foster acceptance and support.

 ESMAP’s Energy Subsidy Reform Facility (ESRF) was established in 2013 to support developing country governments in designing and implementing energy subsidy reform programs.
-The facility was established to meet the demand for technical, analytical, and advisory support on diverse and interrelated issues to be addressed while reforming energy subsidies.
+As a demand-driven facility that combines sectoral expertise, ESRF contributes to delivering tailored and timely advice to client countries through World Bank operational and advisory engagements.

 Contact: Defne Gencer at firstname.lastname@example.org